Skip to main content

 Sprockets, wheels and individual chain links made of metal provide strength, grip and durability in the most challenging environments.
 Independent forward and reverse gears for each track allows 360° rotation.
 Each wheel has independent suspension.

-The 4 color video screen on the remote control displays the image captured by the onboard camera allowing you to get a commander’s view of the target.
+The 11 cm (4 1/2") screen on the remote control displays the image captured by the onboard camera allowing you to get a commander’s view of the target.

 Infra-Red Targeting